 Overview of Johnson Investment Counsel

 Founded in 1965 by Timothy E. Johnson, an MBA student and eventual university professor, Johnson Investment Counsel is now an employee-owned registered investment advisor.
-Johnson is the chairman and principal executive leadership of the company, and shares ownership of the firm with other members.
+Johnson stepped down from running the company in 2013 but remains chairman and shares ownership of the firm with other members.

-Johnson Investment Counsel divides itself into four divisions: wealth management, family office services, trust company and asset management.
-The company owns Johnson Trust Company and is the sponsor and investment advisor in Johnson Mutual Funds Trust, a family of no-load mutual funds.
+Johnson Investment Counsel divides itself into five divisions: wealth management, family office services, trust services, asset management and mutual funds.
+The company owns Johnson Trust Company, and is the sponsor and investment advisor of Johnson Mutual Funds Trust, a family of no-load mutual funds.

 What types of clients does Johnson Investment Counsel serve?